alinapradhan/alinapradhan/README.md

 - Hackathon-VizQuest 3.0 Project
 Secured All India Rank - 5th in the data visualization project of VizQuest 3.0 by IIM Nagpur

-- Presented Research paper in International Conference
+- Presented Research paper in National Conference
-- Presented Analysis on Real time dataset in National level level conference.
+  topic: ANNs in prediction and detection of cyberattacks in smartgrids.
-- **Certifications:**
+-  Certifications:
-- Pursuing Machine learning from coursera
+- Machine learning from coursera
-- Introduction to Data Engineering
+- Introduction to Data Engineering from coursera

 <!-- ## 📂 Projects